Debugging and testing

 Jest function is called — it specifies all the code to be executed before each of the subsequent test closures.

-Jest function — that’s where tests are actually written.
+Jest function—that’s where tests are actually written.

 Debug with dump()

-To see results of dump()
+To see the results of dump()

 - Put calls to